Welcome to the Hawaii Ukulele Ensemble

 The Concept

-The two founders write their own arrangements of popular music.
-They draw inspiration from pop, rock, jazz, folk songs and even classical music.
-There are usually three or four distinct ukulele parts, plus bass and percussion parts.
-The arrangements integrate fingerpicking techniques, complex rhythms and strum patterns, as well as intricate dynamics and phrasing.
+Orchestrated music, or music with multiple parts, is usually written for symphony or band instruments, not ukuleles.
+Since there’s not much ukulele music written for an ensemble, Tom or Shirley write each of our arrangements.
+They get inspiration from pop, rock, jazz, folk, and even classical music.
+There are usually three to five different ukulele parts, plus bass and percussion parts.
+The arrangements use fingerpicking techniques, complex rhythms and strum patterns, as well as intricate dynamics and phrasing.

 Check Out HUE!